jina-ai/fastapi-serve/docs/autoscaling/serverless/README.md

-### 📉 Serverless (scale-to-zero) deployments based on requests-per-second
+## 📉 Serverless (Scale-to-Zero) Deployments Based on Requests-per-Second

-Serverless architectures play a pivotal role by allowing applications to scale automatically with fluctuating demand, while only charging for the resources actually consumed.
+Serverless architectures play a pivotal role by allowing applications to scale automatically with fluctuating demand while only charging for the resources actually consumed.
 Autoscaling your FastAPI apps based on requests per second (RPS) enables a serverless architecture, which ensures your application remains responsive at all times and reduces costs during periods of low traffic.

 The `fastapi-serve` library has built-in support for auto-scaling your FastAPI apps based on RPS.
 You can configure the RPS threshold for scaling up and down and the maximum number of replicas by specifying them in a `jcloud.yml` file and using the `--config` flag to give it to the deployment.